GabeScott/standard-works-vault/General Conference/2016 October - Gratitude on the Sabbath Day.md

 # Gratitude on the Sabbath Day

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the October session of the 2016 General Conference*

+>*For Latter-day Saints, the Sabbath is a day of gratitude and love.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2016/10/gratitude-on-the-sabbath-day?lang=eng)

 My dear brothers and sisters who are spread across the world in The Church of Jesus Christ of Latter-day Saints, I am grateful that President Thomas S. Monson has asked me to speak in conference on this Sabbath day.
 I pray that the Holy Ghost will carry my words into your heart.

 Today I desire to speak about feelings of the heart.
 The one I will focus on is gratitude—particularly on the Sabbath day.

 We feel grateful for many things: a kindness from a stranger, a meal when we are hungry, a dry roof over our heads when storms arise, a broken bone that heals, and the hearty cry of a newborn baby.
 Many of us will remember feeling gratitude at such moments.

 For Latter-day Saints, the Sabbath is such a moment, actually a day, of gratitude and love.
 The Lord instructed the Saints in Jackson County, Missouri, in 1831 that their prayers and thanks should be directed heavenward.
-The early Saints were given a revelation about how to keep the Sabbath day and how to fast and pray.
+The early Saints were given a revelation about how to keep the Sabbath day and how to fast and pray.[^1]

 They, and we, were told by the Lord how to worship and give thanks on the Sabbath.
 As you can tell, what matters most is the love we feel for the givers of the gifts.
 Here are the Lord’s words of how to give thanks and how to love on the Sabbath:

-“I give unto them a commandment, saying thus: Thou shalt love the Lord thy God with all thy heart, with all thy might, mind, and strength; and in the name of Jesus Christ thou shalt serve him. ...
+“I give unto them a commandment, saying thus: Thou shalt love the Lord thy God with all thy heart, with all thy might, mind, and strength; and in the name of Jesus Christ thou shalt serve him. …

 “Thou shalt thank the Lord thy God in all things.

-“Thou shalt offer a sacrifice unto the Lord thy God in righteousness, even that of a broken heart and a contrite spirit.”
+“Thou shalt offer a sacrifice unto the Lord thy God in righteousness, even that of a broken heart and a contrite spirit.”[^2]

-And then the Lord goes on to warn of danger should we fail to thank Heavenly Father and Jesus Christ as the givers of the gifts: “And in nothing doth man offend God, or against none is his wrath kindled, save those who confess not his hand in all things, and obey not his commandments.”
+And then the Lord goes on to warn of danger should we fail to thank Heavenly Father and Jesus Christ as the givers of the gifts: “And in nothing doth man offend God, or against none is his wrath kindled, save those who confess not his hand in all things, and obey not his commandments.”[^3]

 Many of you listening already find joy in the Sabbath as a day to remember and give thanks to God for blessings.
 You remember the familiar song:

-When upon life’s billows you are tempest-tossed,
+>When upon life’s billows you are tempest-tossed,

-When you are discouraged, thinking all is lost,
+>When you are discouraged, thinking all is lost,

-Count your many blessings; name them one by one,
+>Count your many blessings; name them one by one,

-And it will surprise you what the Lord has done.
+>And it will surprise you what the Lord has done.
+>

-Count your blessings;
+>Count your blessings;

-Name them one by one.
+>Name them one by one.

-Count your blessings;

-See what God hath done. ...
+>See what God hath done. …
+>

-Are you ever burdened with a load of care?
+>Are you ever burdened with a load of care?

-Does the cross seem heavy you are called to bear?
+>Does the cross seem heavy you are called to bear?

-Count your many blessings; ev’ry doubt will fly,
+>Count your many blessings; ev’ry doubt will fly,

-And you will be singing as the days go by.
+>And you will be singing as the days go by.[^4]
+>

 I receive letters and visits from faithful Latter-day Saints who feel burdened with a load of care.
 Some are close to feeling that, at least for them, all is lost.
 I hope and pray that what I say about being grateful on the Sabbath will be helpful to make doubts fly and for singing to start in your hearts.